pewtrusts/newChartBuilder/readme.md

 # Changelog

+## Version 1.3.0 (15 November 2021)

+* Adds option to set the number of decimal places in data labels and tooltips
+* Saved charts display subtitles if there is no title so that they are easier to find and differentiate
+* The chart width selected in the tool now set the max-width of the production chart; charts will be constrained to that width even if they're placed in wider columns
+* Makes Highcharts an external dependency; i.e., it is loaded separately via CDN for faster performance, smaller bundle.

 ## Version 1.2.0 (28 October 2021)

 * Adds option to define a diagonal hatch pattern as a fill for shapes such as pie segments